Home » Archive

 Alright folks, the Giving Spree is on it’s way.
 Here’s the basic idea: Take your rebate check that you receive in May and do follow the purpose of spending it to stimulate the economy, but do it in a unique way, give it to meet the needs of others!
 Here’s some ideas:

-or Purchase fair trade cloth bags and give them …
+• or Purchase fair trade cloth bags and give them to people at the grocery check out.

 I’ve got a LOT of conversations that I’ve read and haven’t had time to really comment on or dialog about, too many to keep up, so I’ll just post them below like I have before.
 Hope you find one you enjoy.
 All bloggers and blogs that I would highly recommend…